abretaud/genouestaccountmanager/README.md

 bin/gomngr.sh should be croned to execute generated scritps (every minutes).
 It takes as input the path to the scripts location and the url of the gomngr server.

     gomngr.sh /opt/my_script_dir http://localhost:3000

+Script execution includes home directory manipulation and ldap modifications.
+LDAP tools (ldap-utils with ldapmodify etc...) must be installed where the cron job is executed.